 Burn injuries are known to be among the most painful injuries anyone can endure.
 Those of us who have burned ourselves at the stove or hot water faucet understand can imagine the excruciating impact of larger, deeper burns.
 At best, severe burns require skin grafts and leave ugly scars; at worst, they are fatal.
 If you have suffered a serious burn injury due to the negligence, recklessness or malice of someone else, you need an outstanding personal injury attorney to help you recover just compensation.
-In the vicinity of Cincinnati, Ohio, Jones Kahan Law, LLC has the well-credentialed, knowledgeable legal representation you’re looking for.
+In the vicinity of Cincinnati, Ohio, or Northern Kentucky Jones Kahan Law, LLC has the well-credentialed, knowledgeable legal representation you’re looking for.

 First, we will meet with you at no cost wherever it is convenient so that we can learn the facts of the incident.
 We will also examine any police or EMT reports as well as your medical data, interview any witnesses, and investigate any other complaints against the defendant.
 In addition, our well-connected personal injury attorneys know experts in a number of fields (automotive repair, fire prevention, chemistry, manufacturing, medicine) with whom we can consult and, if need be, have testify on your behalf.